influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.9/monitoring/v1/serviceMonitor.md

 withLabelLimit(labelLimit)
 ```

-Per-scrape limit on number of labels that will be accepted for a sample.
-Only valid in Prometheus versions 2.27.0 and newer.
+"Per-scrape limit on number of labels that will be accepted for a sample.
+Only valid in Prometheus versions 2.27.0 and newer."

 ### fn spec.withLabelNameLengthLimit